MotionLab configuration of Safety related parameters

 For the safety functions STO, SI, SP, SV, SH, SLS, SSR, SLP, SLI, SOS, SS1 and SS2 the ON/OFF of the Safety menu mean:

-Safety tab option per function | FSoE Master | Safety function inside the drive (drive local report) |
+Safety tab option per function | FSoE Master | Safety function status reported from drive |

 |---|---|---|

-OFF | The FSoE Master commands the activation of a specific safety function when the corresponding control signal is set to 0. | The safety function command within the drive remains at 0 while the operation is outside the defined limits.
-This indicates that the operation is still in progress or that the safety function has not been successfully activated.
-Conversely, the safety function command within the drive transitions to 1 when the operation is within the established limits, indicating that the safety function has been successfully completed. |
+OFF | The FSoE Master commands the activation of a specific safety function when the corresponding control signal is set to 0. | The safety function command within the drive is initially by default at 0.
+This indicates that the safety function has not been activated yet.
+Conversely, the safety function command within the drive transitions to 1, indicating that the safety function has been successfully enabled and within the established limits.
+For STO and SI don’t have established limits.
+The safety function command within the drive will transition to 0 if the operation is outside the defined limits and transitioned to a configured (in some cases) Safe State.
+This indicates that the safety function has been deactivated. |

-ON | The FSoE Master commands the deactivation of a specific safety function when the corresponding control signal is set to 1. | The safety function command within the drive remains at 0 indicating that the safety function is not enabled. |
+ON | The FSoE Master commands the deactivation of a specific safety function when the corresponding control signal is set to 1. | The safety function command within the drive will transition to 0, indicating that the safety function has been deactivated. |

 For the safety function SOUT the ON/OFF of the Safety menu mean:

-Safety tab option per function | FSoE Master | Safety function inside the drive (drive local report) |
+Safety tab option per function | FSoE Master | Safety output status reported from drive |

 |---|---|---|